My Story

 OCETI SAKOWIN, "THE PEOPLE OF THE EARTH.”

-Everything and everybody has a story.
-My story as an artist and storyteller began at an early age, with direct influence from my family and Kul Wicasa community.
-Their shared teachings and ceremonies are the foundation of my core values and creative lifestyle today.
+Every individual and every experience weaves a unique story, and my journey as an artist and storyteller began in my early years, deeply influenced by my family and the Kul Wicasa community.
+Their teachings and ceremonial practices have laid the foundation for my core values and creative lifestyle today.

-Today, I am humbled and grateful to be living my dream.
-I have several published books that share my cultural perspectives and diverse worldviews with children and youth of various ages and backgrounds worldwide.
+Today, I am both humbled and grateful to live my dream.
+I have authored several published books that convey my cultural perspectives and diverse worldviews to children and youth across various ages and backgrounds worldwide.

 Mitakuye Oyasin